-Since 1999, PCC Farmland Trust has conserved farmland across Washington State, and is expanding our reach every day.
-Have a look at some of our key milestones in the timeline below.
-To learn more about the Trust, visit our About Us page, or learn more about how to Work With Us.
+Since 1999, PCC Farmland Trust has conserved farmland across Washington state, and is expanding our reach every day.
+Have a look at some of our key milestones.

 It all began in 1999, when Nash Huber approached PCC Natural Markets with some disturbing news: the 97 acre farm adjacent to his own was in immediate danger of being sold and developed into small housing parcels.